aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/adjust-pdf-page-size/_index.md

 import com.aspose.html.rendering.PageSetup;
 ```

-Now that you have the prerequisites in place and have imported the necessary packages, let's break down the process of adjusting the PDF page size into multiple steps:

-## Step 1: Reading HTML Content
+## Step 1: Read the HTML Content

-First, you need to read the HTML content that you want to convert to PDF.
-In this example, we will read the HTML from a file named "FirstFile.html."
+We read the source HTML file using a `FileInputStream`.
+This step prepares the raw markup for later manipulation.

 ```java
 try (java.io.FileInputStream fileInputStream = new java.io.FileInputStream(Resources.input("FirstFile.html"))) {
 ```

-## Step 2: Writing HTML Content
+## Step 2: Write (and optionally enrich) the HTML

-Next, you will write the HTML content to a file named "FirstFileOut.html."
+Here we copy the original HTML to a new file and inject a few inline styles to demonstrate how styling affects the PDF output.
+Feel free to replace the sample CSS with your own.

 ```java
 try (java.io.FileOutputStream fileOutputStream = new java.io.FileOutputStream(Resources.output("FirstFileOut.html"))) {